MOLAorg/mola/README.md

 `mrpt-maps` with additional metric map classes:

 - `mola::OccGrid`: Extends MRPT's occupancy grid with super-resolution likelihood field.
-- `mola::VoxelizedPointCloud`: A voxel map with voxels containing a set of points and their statistical distribution.
+- `mola::DualVoxelPointCloud`: a pointcloud stored in two dual hash'ed voxel maps, one for decimation purposes only, and another for nearest-neighbor search.

 ## Build and install
 Refer to the [root MOLA repository](https://github.com/MOLAorg/mola).